-5.16.
-SERIAL INPUT (RS485 / MODBUS)
+5.15 SERIAL INPUT (RS485/MODBUS) INTERFACE

-The logger may be constructed with a 4-pin connector (see Figure 8, on page 14) for connection of a sensor which employs the RS-485/MODBUS method of signalling; this is a serial data interface.
+The logger may be constructed with a 4-pin connector for connection of a sensor which employs the RS-485/MODBUS method of signaling; this is a serial data interface.
+(There are two size options used for the connector).